jamesaffeld/f5-agility-labs-xc/docs/class4/intro.rst

 The Azure cloud environment contains a prebuilt XC Node and a workload hosting a web frontend.  **You will not have access to the Azure console.**

 ..
-Important:: While we are keeping the labs intentionally simple today, with just a single Data Center and 2 Cloud sites, F5 Distributed Cloud supports much more advanced use-cases.
+Important:: While we are keeping the labs intentionally simple today, with just a single Data Center and 2 CSP's, F5 Distributed Cloud supports much more advanced use-cases.

 .. toctree::
    :maxdepth: 1